See the Eligibility Criteria - For faculty.

 If your eligibility for grants changes, you or your institution must notify NSERC immediately.
 It is imperative that NSERC be given accurate, timely information about the nature and duration of the academic appointments held by grantees.
 If these requirements are not met, your grant account(s) may be frozen or closed.
 See the following sections in the Tri-Agency Financial Administration Guide: Continuing Eligibility, Termination of a Grant, Relocation of a Grantee to an Eligible Canadian Institution, Sabbatical/Research Leave and Non-Compliance.
 The institution’s role regarding the eligibility of individuals is outlined in Section 3.1 of the Agreement on the Administration of Agency Grants and Awards by Research Institutions.

-NSERC is moving the application process for its funding programs to the Research Portal and the Canadian Common CV (CCV) .
+NSERC is moving the application process for its funding programs from the On-line System to the Research Portal and the Canadian Common CV (CCV).
 This transition has started and is being phased in gradually, one program at a time.
 To assist with the transition to the new systems, the Research Portal page features a new tool to guide you through the process according to your needs.
 It includes links to detailed instructions and Frequently Asked Questions on the Research Portal and CCV.

 Before you start your application, read the application instructions for your chosen program carefully.
 Follow the specific application procedures set out in the description of that program.